zabbix/ansible-collection/plugins/README.md

     ansible_httpapi_pass: zabbix
 ```

-**IMPORTANT**: If you want to clear templates and interface on the host, but the template contains items that use this interface, then you need to perform this operation in 2 tasks: first clear templates, then clear interfaces.
-If the template contains items that do not use an interface, clearing the template and removing interfaces can be done in one task.
+**IMPORTANT**: If you want to clear templates and interfaces on the host, but the template contains items that use this interface, then you need to perform this operation in two tasks: first, unassign the templates; then, remove the interfaces in the second task.
+If the template contains items that do not use an interface, clearing the template and removing the interfaces can be done in one task.

 First step: clearing templates
 ```yaml